ChemAxon/jchem-microservices-examples/official-docker-images/README.md

 # Disclaimer

 This is just a quick example.
-If you use this example to build your system, than be prepared to do you own securty settings.
+If you use this example to build your system, than be prepared to do your own securty settings.
 Feel free to change any parts to make your life easier, this version only solves the purpose to get you started.

 # About